digitallyinduced/ihp/Guide/your-first-project.markdown

 ```

 After you saved the changes, you should see that the changes have been reflected in the browser already.
-In the background the page has been refreshed automatically (technically the page has been patched using a vdom library).
+In the background the page has been refreshed automatically.
+This refresh is using a diff based approach by using [morphdom](https://github.com/patrick-steele-idem/morphdom).

 ### Display all posts